THE CONTENT OF THIS BLOG MAY BE TRIGGERING

-This one man, I don’t think I’ll ever be able to explain my feelings – to my self or anyone else who is prepared to listen.
+This is my story, a story of a relationship with a man who I don’t think I’ll ever be able to explain my feelings for – to my self or anyone else who is prepared to listen.
 It’s a relationship I’ve never experienced before, it was constantly back and forth – being overwhelmingly in love, to experiencing bursts of hate that I never thought possible.
 It was volatile, it was violent and aggressive – it was something that I should never have been wrapped up in but until now it was simply impossible to walk away from.

 I can’t really describe what kept me there, maybe knowing that no matter how many objects I launched at his head he would always grab my arms and hug me until I stopped.
 Maybe it was every time he screamed it was over and headed for the door, if I wrapped my hand in his and pulled him back – he wouldn’t make one more step.
 It was that dependency on each other that scared me, we could be utterly horrific as a partner but nothing would make us leave – we would maintain a united front and battle against anyone who dared tell us we were toxic.